Recognize words that rhyme with tag (e.g., "Do rag and tag rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with tag.").

 - If the child who is "it" says, "tag," then he or she drops the rag behind the child who was tagged.

-- Let the tagged child snag (pick up) the rag and chase the child who is it" around the circle, trying to tag him or her with the rag before he or she sits down in the open seat.
+- Have the tagged child snag (pick up) the rag and chase the child who is “it" around the circle, trying to tag him or her with the rag before he or she sits down in the open seat.

 - Let the child with the rag be "it" and repeat the game.

-- Throughout the activity emphasize the rhyming words, and encourage the children to use rhyming words by saying phrases such as: "Who do you think you will tag with the rag?", "Wag the rag!", "Snag the rag!", "You got the rag, now go tag!"
+- Encourage the children to use words that rhyme with rag by saying phrases such as: "Who do you think you will tag with the rag?," "Wag the rag!," "Snag the rag!," "You got the rag, now go tag!"

-- Ask children what words they noticed rhymed with rag during the activity.
+- Ask the children what words they noticed rhymed with tag during the activity, supporting as needed.

-- Display the text Rag Tag (see below) large enough for children to easily see.
+- Display the Rag Tag target text large enough for children to see.

 - Read the text to the children, pointing to each word in left to right sequence.